-All of us have seen our mother’s or grandmother’s wedding pictures and felt shocked.
+All of us have seen our mother’s or grandmother’s wedding pictures and stared in awe.
 Their skin was glowing without any makeup.
 How’s that possible?
 Apart from the usual, they didn’t have any junk food or less environmental damage at the time, it was also about how religiously they took care of their skin.
 And the secret behind their flawless complexion? – inexpensive, kitchen ingredients lying around in the house.
 Undoubtedly, the best thing to come out of these homemade experiments is ‘Bridal Ubtan’.

 We have gotten so busy with the plethora of skincare products and salons luring us with their pampering session, we have somehow ignored the ‘only’ thing our mothers used to achieve that envious bridal glow – Ubtan.
 And you have gawked at the results yourself.

 We strongly recommend that you add this ancient Bridal Ubtan in your routine.
 Do it twice a week, say Sunday and Wednesday, for 1 month straight and you’ll see results yourself.
 Continue it for 3 months before the wedding to get radiant skin on the big day!

 Here’s all you will need!